Luo Lab | University of Chicago

 Graduate Student

-Peishu is a third-year PhD student in the Luo lab.
+Peishu is a PhD student in the Luo lab.
 He is broadly interested in the functional basis underlying major macroevolutionary transitions.
 For his dissertation research, Peishu focuses on the evolution and biomechanics of the hyoid apparatus and surrounding musculature in mammals.
-His research utilizes linear morphometrics, diceCT and the XROMM workflow to study the morphological disparity of hyoids in primates and other mammals, and how such disparity may translate to variation in 3D hyoid kinematics and bolus propulsion mechanisms during swallowing.
-Before joining the Luo lab, Peishu has conducted research on the dental topography of extinct South American stem platyrrhines, the skeletal anatomy of newborn ursids, and the igneous petrology of Hawaiian basalts.
+His research utilizes linear morphometrics, diceCT and the XROMM workflow to study the morphological disparity of hyoids in primates and other mammals, and how such disparity may be related to variation in 3D hyoid kinematics and bolus propulsion mechanisms during swallowing.
+Before joining the Luo lab, Peishu conducted research on the dental topography of extinct South American stem platyrrhines, the skeletal anatomy of newborn ursids, and the igneous petrology of Hawaiian basalts.

 Peishu Li’s CV